Rubusch/docker__linux/README.md

-# docker__linux-thinkpad-x1-20kh-ct01ww
+# Docker: linux

-build description for a docker image/container for building the kernel for my thinkpad x1 carbon (20kh ct01ww)
+A build description for a docker image/container for building the kernel for...

+Switch to any of the branches!!!